 Dreamlike and hallucinatory, these mysterious and at times disturbing drawings offer fleeting glimpses into Rumsey’s smoky psyche.

 This artist marries representational subject matter and abstraction into bold architectures of shape.
-Whether working in charcoal, ink, or lithography, Shuebrooke embraces the materiality of his medium in that he is unafraid of marks left over from application or removal.
+Whether working in charcoal, ink, or lithography, Shuebrook embraces the materiality of his medium in that he is unafraid of marks left over from application or removal.
 In the case of charcoal, fingerprints, smudges and erasure marks all add a wonderful vitality, rawness and tactility to his drawings.
-Through the decades, Ron Shuebrooke has approached his work with an admirable fearlessness and an underlying sense of humour.
+Through the decades, Ron Shuebrook has approached his work with an admirable fearlessness and an underlying sense of humour.

 Spinace applies charcoal and conté to plywood to draw sweeping and stylized forms representing land, sea and air.
 A grand stillness and monumentality is expressed in his artwork.

 Scott Tulay is an architect who uses drawing to expand beyond the pragmatic constraints of architecture.
 In his drawings, viewpoints shift, solid structures dissolve atmospherically, forms blend together, and multiple lighting scenarios coexist.
 His media include charcoal, spray paint, ink and pastel.
 His works are an act of rebellion against the conventions of descriptive visual representation.